Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 ### Part V: Create your Security Groups

-In this section you will create
+In this section you will create two Security groups.
+One called `web server` will allow all inbound traffiac at port 80 and the other called `back end` will allow port 22 inbound traffic from security group `web server`.

 > Create **Web Server** Security Group